Danielle Daidone

 ABOUT ME

 My research focuses on second language phonology, with a particular emphasis on perception and lexical representations.
-I also work on input in the foreign language classroom, as well as variation in L1 and L2 Spanish.
+I also work on input in the language classroom, as well as variation in L1 and L2 Spanish.
 When I'm not analyzing speech, you can find me dancing salsa (preferably on 2!) or escaping reality with a good book.

 Download my CV